Yuchan48/Calculator-React/README.md

 - `--` will be `+`
 - two `.` in one number will not be accepted
 - number begin with multiple 0 will be a single 0.
+- number will be rounded to up to 6 decimal places

 ___